MDU-PHL/LisSero/README.md

 If only Prs is detected, these isolates are often serotype 4a or 4c, though LisSero reports these as "Nontypable".

-## *In silico* binary typing for *Listeria monocytogenes*

-Using the method described by Huang *et al* (2007), where eight fragments are multiplexed.
-Each fragment has a unique number (1, 2, 4, 8, 16, 32, 64, and 128).
-The Binary Type is defined as the sum of the numbers of the present fragments.

-Therefore, a sample with fragments 1, 4, and 16 would have a binary type of 21.

 ## Usage